Frankfanwei/AI4Heath/README.md

   <summary>How can I train my model?</summary>
   <br>
   <p>
-    Our base <a href="https://huggingface.co/Healthi/disease_prediction_v1.0">model</a> is a small Transformer model equipped with a customized tokenizer for EHR data.
-We recommend all miners train their model based on our tokenizer.
+    Our base <a href="https://huggingface.co/Healthi/disease_prediction_v1.0">model</a> is a small Transformer model equipped with a customized tokenizer for electronic health record (EHR) data.
+We recommend miners train their model based on our tokenizer.
 Training data is available at <a href="https://github.com/Healthi-Labs/healthi-subnet/blob/main/healthi/base/data/trainset.parquet">this link</a>.
-Miners are also encouraged to acquire EHR data from their own sources for fine-tuning.
+Miners are also encouraged to use their own sourced EHR data for training.
   </p>
 </details>